 During the Younger Dryas, the signals captured by different proxies diverge.
-At ~12700 cal yr BP, a rapid temperature decline from ~13 to ~10 °C occurred according to chironomid-based reconstructions although there is a notable variability between the individual samples (Fig. 4).
-At the same time (~12650 cal yr BP) the pollen-based winter (DJF) temperatures decrease as well, reaching to minimum -20 °C at ~12000-12100 cal yr BP.
-The chironomid-based July temperatures (+8.6 °C) reached minimum (+8.6 °C) around 12500 cal yr BP.
-This cooling is not entirely paralleled by pollen-based summer (MJJA) temperature reconstructions, which remains at the previous (Allerød) level, even indicating a small rise between -12100-12500 cal yr BP, only decreasing from 12100 cal yr BP until the onset of the Holocene.
-Spring season conditions follow rather the declining winter temperatures than the summer signal.
-The GDD5 values decrease from the ~12400 cal yr BP peak values of above 1000 to low ~720 at 12250 cal yr BP.
-Unfortunately, we do not have good data coverage for this time interval and, thus, cannot provide a detailed analysis on the validity of the peak values nor the exact timing of the cooling.
-From 12200 cal yr BP the GDD5 values stabilise on very low values, varying between 700-800.
-The results also indicate very late spring onset during this phase, where the growing season did not start earlier than 39-43 days (in June) before MSW.
-The general pattern during the Younger Dryas in terms of seasonality changes very closely resembles the results obtained for the Hässeldala, , where GDD5 values ranging from 650-700 were reconstructed, and spring onset occurred ~40 days before MSW (Steinthordottir and Wagner-Cremer, 2019).
+At ~ 12700 cal yr BP, a rapid temperature decline from ~ 13 to ~ 10 °C occurred according to chironomid-based reconstructions, but there is a notable variability between the individual samples (Fig. 4).
+At the same time (~ 12650 cal yr BP) the pollen-based winter (DJF) temperatures decrease as well, reaching to minimum -20 °C at \sim 12 000-12 100 cal yr BP.
+The chironomid-based July temperatures (+8.6 °C) reached minimum (+8.6 °C) around 12 500 cal yr BP.
+This cooling is not entirely paralleled by pollen-based summer (MJJA) temperature reconstructions, which remains at the previous (Allerød) level, even indicating a small rise between $-12\,100$ and $12\,500$ cal yr BP, and only decreasing from 12 100 cal yr BP until the onset of the Holocene.
+Spring season conditions follow the declining winter temperatures rather than the summer signal.
+The GDD5 values decrease from the ~ 12400 cal yr BP peak values of above 1000 to low \sim 720 values at 12 250 cal yr BP.
+Unfortunately, we do not have good data coverage for this time interval and thus cannot provide a detailed analysis on the validity of the peak values or the exact timing of the cooling.
+From 12 200 cal yr BP, the GDD5 values stabilise on very low values, varying between 700 and 800.
+The results also indicate very late spring onset during this phase, where the growing season did not start earlier than 39-43 d (in June) before MSW.
+The general pattern during the Younger Dryas in terms of seasonality changes very closely resembles the results obtained for the Hässeldala, where GDD5 values ranging from 650 to 700 were reconstructed, and spring onset occurred \sim 40 d before MSW (Steinthordottir and Wagner-Cremer, 2019).

 The strong variability in several proxies during the Younger Dryas cold reversal (Fig. 4) points to a notably dynamic temperature system.
 There is an ongoing debate about warm summers on the northern latitudes during the Younger Dryas cooling (Björck et al., 2002; Schenck et al., 2018).
 The pronounced variability on chironomid-based dataset, duration of the growing season and spring onset data, and rather stable pollen-based MJJA temperatures may indicate short, occasional phases with possible early springs and warmer summer temperatures.
-However, it does not substantially confirm persistent warm summer conditions during the Younger Dryas as the main trend in chironomids, pollen-based DJF temperatures, and spring onset / GDD5 records indicate a cooling period.
+However, it does not substantially confirm persistent warm summer conditions during the Younger Dryas, as the main trend in chironomids, pollenbased DJF temperatures, and spring onset and GDD5 records indicate a cooling period.
 Global climate simulations for the Bølling, Allerød, and Younger Dryas (Schenk et al., 2018) show that for the Baltic region the month of May is highly important, with colder May temperatures during the Younger Dryas than during the Allerød period.
-That is in broad accordance with the trend in the spring onset record but punctuated by occasional short phases with earlier budburst in the first part of the Younger Dryas.
+This is in broad accordance with the trend in the spring onset record but punctuated by occasional short phases with earlier budburst in the first part of the Younger Dryas.
 Modern studies suggest that the ongoing lengthening of the vegetation period is also due to the earlier budburst and spring onset (Jeong et al., 2011).
-The relevance of the early season temperatures requires proxies that can distinguish between the summer/winter temperatures and spring temperatures.
+The relevance of the early season temperatures requires proxies that can distinguish between the summer or winter temperatures and spring temperatures.

-Conclusions
+6 Conclusions